MileHacker Logo

 For a short visit, focus on Meknes's imperial city core.
 Prioritize easily accessible landmarks and soak in the local atmosphere.

-An early start helps to experience sites before the crowds and heat of the day.
-Think about staying in a medina riad for convenience.
+An early start helps to experience sites ahead of the crowds and heat of the day.
+Reflect on staying in a medina riad for convenience.

 Quick Itinerary